Trump PAC foots the bill for private eye in Manhattan cases

 In the criminal case, Trump entered a not guilty plea to 34 state felony counts of falsification of business records.
 In the civil case, a federal jury found Trump liable for sexual abuse and defamation of the writer E. Jean Carroll.
 It did not find him liable for rape, though the judge later concluded Carroll's assertion that Trump raped her was "substantially true."

-When asked what Crowley's work entailed, another Trump attorney, Susan Necheles replied, "I have no comment about what Crowley is doing
+When asked what Crowley's work entailed, another Trump attorney, Susan Necheles replied, "I have no comment about what Crowley is doing."

 "Obviously what the attorneys and investigators are doing to prepare for trial is privileged," Necheles said.